shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

     ```

 2. ##### Tag departure from BackStock and arrival in SalesFloor
     Now move the tag from the BackStock sensor to the SalesFloor sensor.
-Since these sensors are in different
+Since these sensors are at different
-    facilities, the events generated will be a 'departure' from BackStock and an 'arrival' into SalesFloor.
-    It may take a few moments for the event(s) to be generated as the algorithm uses time-weighted RSSI
+    locations within the same facility, a "moved" event will be generated.
+It may take a few moments for the
-    averages to determine the tag location.
-From the
+    event to be generated as the algorithm uses time-weighted RSSI averages to determine the tag location.
+From
-    [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the tag has changed
+    the [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the tag has changed
     locations to the second sensor and that the tag state has changed to EXITING.
     Verify the receipt of the MQTT event message.
     ```json